Do you suffer from stress, anxiety, depression or a phobia?

 Even though I have a pain in my head…… I completely accept myself for who I am.

-You also tap six points on your hand:
+After you have tapped the upper body, you then tap six points on your hand: